How Can Automated Tag-Driven Experience Management Help Me?

 Figure 13: A buying guide – step 3: Finally select the product category: Dresses, Accessories or Shoes

-The result could look like the page shown in the next screenshot: Remember, the results are driven dynamically, just by tagging the original content.
+The result could look like the page shown in the next screenshot: Remember, the results are driven dynamically, just by tagging the original content with metadata.
 The rest happens automatically.

 Figure 13: A buying guide – step 4: The best matches based on tags

-Flexibility in Creating - and Adjusting - Experiences
+Flexibility in Creating - and Adjusting - CX

-It’s all about flexibility in creating and adjusting the experience: the rules for creating a buying guide or for any other tag-based interactive information drill-down are not set in stone.
+It’s all about flexibility in creating and adjusting the relevant customer experience: the rules for creating a buying guide or for any other metadata-driven interaction are not set in stone.
 They are configurable for an advanced user in the flexible CoreMedia Studio settings configurator.
-You can see an example for the three-step drill-down in the following screenshot.
+You can see an example of the three-step process in the following screenshot.
 It’s basically just a few simple tags with some metadata.

 Figure 14: The dynamic tag-based configuration of the buying guide example

-The only remaining question is this: How does a business user actually add a tag to a content item?
+The only remaining question is: How does a business user actually add a metadata tag to a content item?
 There are several easy options:

 - based on manual input (including type-ahead support)